“Lyrical, thoughtful and sophisticated"

 By 2007 I was pursuing a Doctor of Musical Arts degree at the University of Toronto while teaching part time at Humber College.
 When I graduated in 2011 I had the good fortune to be hired as a full time professor in the Music Department at MacEwan University in Edmonton.
 A few years later, I recorded a trio CD entitled Variables with Toronto greats Jim Vivian on bass and Anthony Michelli on drums.

+I continue to compose new music and collaborate with many of the great musicians based in Alberta.
+My latest trio recording project features long time colleagues Rubim de Toledo (bass) and Jonathan McCaslin (drums).
 I’ve been fortunate enough to have my music broadcast on radio throughout North America and to have performed at dozens of venues and festivals across Canada.
-Over the years I've been honored to perform numerous times with the Edmonton Symphony Orchestra.
-Several arts organizations have contributed generously to my professional development including the Canada Council for the Arts, Le Conseil des arts et des letters du Québec, and the Edmonton Arts Council.
+It's been a particular honour to perform numerous times with the Edmonton Symphony Orchestra.
+Several arts organizations have contributed generously to my professional development including the Canada Council for the Arts, Le Conseil des arts et des letters du Québec, the Alberta Foundation for the Arts, and the Edmonton Arts Council.

-Some of the great musicians I’ve had the privilege of performing with include Americans Jason Marsalis, Bob Mintzer, Maria Schneider, Eddie Daniels, Bob Breithaupt, and Gil Goldstein as well as Canadians Don Thompson, Mike Murley, Kevin Turcotte, Jim Vivian, Anthony Michelli, Mike Downes, Ted Warren, Dave Turner, Frank Lozano, Jim Hillman, Rémi Bolduc, Kelly Jefferson, Greg Amirault, Michel Lambert, Mike Malone, Fraser Hollins, Dave Lang, Greg Ritchie, Karl Jannuska, Brian O'Kane, Kieran Overs, Alex Dean, Dave Watts, Mike Rudd, Kent Sangster, Jim Head, John Taylor, and PJ Perry.
+Some of the great musicians I’ve had the privilege of performing with include Americans Jason Marsalis, Bob Mintzer, Maria Schneider, Eddie Daniels, Bob Breithaupt, and Gil Goldstein as well as Canadians Don Thompson, Mike Murley, Kevin Turcotte, Jim Vivian, Anthony Michelli, Mike Downes, Ted Warren, Dave Turner, Frank Lozano, Jim Hillman, Rémi Bolduc, Kelly Jefferson, Greg Amirault, Michel Lambert, Mike Malone, Fraser Hollins, Dave Laing, Greg Ritchie, Karl Jannuska, Brian O'Kane, Kieran Overs, Alex Dean, Dave Watts, Mike Rudd, Kent Sangster, Jim Head, John Taylor, and PJ Perry.